 “Be the change you want to see in the world.” —Mahatma Gandi

 People often want change.
-They talk about the change necessary in the government’s actions, in people’s behavior, in the development of the country, and so forth.
+They talk about the change necessary in the government’s actions, in people’s behavior, in the country’s development, and so forth.
 But what about themselves?

-In most situations, people usually think that they are right and others are wrong and that they know everything.
-In the context of Nepal, you just have to go to the local Chiya Pasal and sit there for about 15 minutes.
+In most situations, people usually think that they are right and others are wrong.
+They believe that they know everything.
+In the context of Nepal, you only have to go to the local Chiya Pasal and sit there for about 15 minutes.
 You will hear people talk about all kinds of stuff related to politics, business, the stock market, government issues, or the dog that died on the street.
 Some just gossip about their friends and other people.
 Often the person talking will find himself to be the superior one.

 The Situation of Nepal

 Recently, people came to the streets to protest against the government’s handling of the COVID-19 situation in the country.
-This was not the first time people protested against the government.
+It was not the first time people protested against the government.
 Now I’m not saying that the people were wrong to protest.
-I totally support it.
+I, too, support the protest.
 But this is not just about the COVID-19 protest.

 One of the most common sayings we hear people say in our country is, “Our government is useless.”
 I couldn’t agree more.
 The government is not good and does not do its job very well.

 We must have also seen a pile of garbage in different parts of the city.
-Whenever we pass by the pile of garbage, we say that the municipality is very careless for not picking up the garbage.
+Whenever we pass by the trash, we say that the municipality is careless about not picking up the trash.
 Who puts that garbage there in the first place?
 You and I do.
 There are many ways to control garbage and waste at an individual level.
 But all we do is blame the government for it.

 What Can You Do?

 I always try to question myself regarding what I can do to change things.
-For instance, I don’t eat meat and dairy.
+For instance, I don’t eat meat.
 I am against animal cruelty.
-But when I try to explain it to my friends and other people, they don’t really get it.
-They give me a ton of reasons why meat is important in our diet.
-The funniest one is – “Where will I get protein from if I stop eating meat?”
-I really want to change people’s behavior and thinking regarding the consumption of animal products.
-So I ask myself – “What can I do to bring this change?”
+But when I try to explain it to my friends and other people, they don’t get it.
+They give me a ton of reasons why meat is essential in our diet.
+(The funniest one is, “Where will I get protein from if I stop eating meat?”)
+I want to change people’s behavior and thinking regarding the consumption of animal products.
+So I ask myself, “What can I do to bring this change?”

-The answer – I can spread awareness about animal cruelty and how the consumption of animal products affects our health and the environment.
+The answer: I can spread awareness about animal cruelty and how the consumption of animal products affects our health and the environment.
 I cannot force anyone to change.
-For me, if I bring awareness to a hundred people, for example, and only one person understood it and followed it, I would be very happy because I brought a change in that person.
+If I bring attention to a hundred people, for example, and only one person understood it and followed it, I would be pleased because I got a change in that person.
 You don’t have to try to change everyone and everything around you.
 You just have to start and change a small thing first.

-Whenever you feel like you want a change in the country, think about what you can do at an individual level.
+Whenever you feel like you want a change in the country, think about what you can do as an individual.

-The government locked down the entire country in order to prevent the spread of the coronavirus.
-The lockdown was really proven to be meaningless at the end of almost 3 months.
-If people were really cautious about the spread of the virus, maybe the lockdown would not have been necessary in the first place.
-If only the people had followed the rules – maintained social distancing, avoided contact, used masks and sanitizers, and washed their hand, things could have been different.
-But, all the people don’t really follow those rules.
-People prefer hanging out with their friends and going to different places.
+The government locked down the entire country to prevent the spread of the coronavirus.
+But, unfortunately, the lockdown was proven to be meaningless at the end of almost three months.
+If people were cautious about the spread of the virus, maybe the lockdown would not have been necessary in the first place.
+If only the people had followed the rules—maintained social distancing, avoided contact, used masks and sanitizers, and washed their hands—things could have been different.
+But, all the people don’t follow those rules.
+Instead, people prefer hanging out with their friends and going to places.

-Here’s another one – we complain about traffic jams and the rules of the country.
-But, every day, we can find people violating the traffic rules – crossing the lanes, making U-turns, entering one-way streets, not using sidelights when taking a turn, driving drunk, and so forth.
+Here’s another one: We complain about traffic jams in the valley.
+But, every day, we can find people violating the traffic rules—crossing the lanes, making U-turns, entering one-way streets, not using sidelights when taking a turn, driving drunk, and so forth.
 Whose fault is it?
 It is both people and the government.
 The government because of the unmanaged road and traffic system.
 The people because they violate these rules.
 And it is these very people that go on and complain about the government and make all the big talks.
 To develop a nation, both the people and the government are equally responsible.
 What if we never violate any of the rules and do the best from our side?
-Things would certainly be different.
+Things would undoubtedly be different.

 How to Make a Change?

-People in our country just talk big.
-All the superior talks and all the complaints are the reasons for our country to remain the same with no change.
-People share stuff on social media and spread all kinds of news, without even knowing where they came from, so quickly that everyone tends to believe in them.
-Social media is really destroying the lives of people because anyone can say anything there.
-The creators of social media are making billions while we argue about unnecessary things in their platforms.
+People in our country only know how to talk big.
+All the superior talks and all the complaints are why our country remains the same with no change.
+People share stuff on social media and spread all kinds of news without even knowing where they came from so quickly that everyone tends to believe in them.
+Social media is destroying the lives of people because anyone can say anything there.
+The creators of social media are making billions while we argue about unnecessary things on their platforms.

-People must change their way of thinking, their actions, and their beliefs in order for the nation to change.
+People must change their way of thinking, actions, and beliefs for the nation to change.
 It is you and I who must change first.
 Don’t go after things that don’t matter.
 Meaningless talks are a waste of time.
-Talk about things that will help you and others become better people.
+Instead, talk about things that will help you and others become better people.
 Stop complaining and start taking actions, actions that will lead to the change.
 Be innovative.
-Solve REAL problems.
-Stop getting bothered by what others will think about you or what the society will say, as long as you are doing the right thing.
+Solve real problems.
+Stop getting bothered by what others will think about you or what the society will say, as long as you do the right thing.
 Do not get involved in unnecessary gossip about others.
 Focus on your work.
 Spend time with your loved ones and improve your relationships.
 Work on improving your physical and mental health through exercise and meditation.
-Do good for the environment.
 Help the needy.
 Spread joy and love.
 Don’t confuse fake freedom for real freedom.
 Be kind to one another.

 It is we who need to change first.
 We have to become better people.
 Change your thoughts, beliefs, values, ideas, and feelings for the better.

 At the beginning of this article, I started with a quote by Mahatma Gandhi.
-Did you even think for a while whether it was really said by Gandhi?
+Did you even think for a while whether Gandhi said it?
 I’m sure you did not.
-It is actually not by Gandhi.
-This is just another example of how false news spreads across the Internet and social media.
-Gandhi’s real quote went something like this;
+Gandhi did not say it.
+So, it is just another example of how false news spreads across the Internet and social media.
+Gandhi’s actual quote went something like this: